spanexx/KolocollectV1/memory.md

 ## Last Updated: May 10, 2025

-lets create an API that allow user to download or share community pages. they can download the page as pdf or share it as an image.

-lets create an Api that allow user to share contributions for cycle, or for a midcycle,

 This document serves as a reference for important information related to the KoloCollect project implementation.

 INSTRUCTION!!